SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

 </details>

-### Create SAP Cloud Integration runtime client credentials
+### (Optional) Create SAP Cloud Integration runtime client credentials

+> 🚨 This is only required if you didn't complete the [Tutorial: Set up the SAP Integration Suite trial](https://developers.sap.com/tutorials/cp-starter-isuite-onboard-subscribe.html#f55ec71c-2853-4b83-8092-4e3031f8d6e6).
+As part of the tutorial you run the `Enable Integration Suite` booster, which will end up creating some client credentials on your behalf.

 Once subscribed to the SAP Integration Suite, we will need to provision the create an instance of the Process Integration runtime.
 This service allow us to create client credentials which can be used to retrieve data from the SAP Cloud Integration APIs or calling an integration flow.